The Chomsky-Sch\"utzenberger Theorem for Quantitative Context-Free Languages: Introduction

 \section{Introduction}

-The Chomsky-Sch\"utzenberger Theorem forms a famous cornerstone in the theory of context-free languages \cite{chosch63} relating arbitrary context-free languages to Dyck-languages and regular languages.
-A weighted version of this result was presented in \cite{salsoi78} where the weights are taken from a commutative semiring.
+The Chomsky-Sch\"utzenberger Theorem forms a famous cornerstone in the theory of context-free languages \cite{chosch63} relating arbitrary context-free languages to Dyck languages and recognizable languages.
+A weighted version of this result reflecting the degrees of ambiguity was also already given in \cite{chosch63}.
+For weights taken in commutative semirings this result was presented in \cite{salsoi78}.
 For surveys on this we refer the reader to \cite{autberboa97,petsal09}.

-Recently, in \cite{chadoyhen09a,chadoyhen08,chadoyhen09,chadoyhen09b} new models of quantitative automata for technical systems have been investigated describing, e.g., the average consumption of resources.
+Recently, in \cite{chadoyhen08,chadoyhen09} new models of quantitative automata for technical systems have been investigated describing, e.g., the average consumption of resources.
 In \cite{chavel12} pushdown automata with mean-payoff cost functions were considered which comprize a quantitative modelling of sequential programs with recursion.
 These cost functions cannot be computed in semirings.
-Automata over the general algebraic structure of valuation monoids incorporating both semiring-weighted automata and quantitative automata were investigated in \cite{dromei10,dromei11}.
+Automata over the general algebraic structure of valuation monoids were investigated in \cite{dromei10,dromei11}.
+In valuation monoids, each sequence of weights gets assigned a single weight; examples include products in semirings as well as average computations on reals.
+Hence automata over valuation monoids include both semiring-weighted automata and quantitative automata.

 It is the goal of this paper to investigate weighted context-free grammars over valuation monoids.
-These include all semirings but we may also associate to each derivation, for instance, the average of the costs of the involved productions.
+Hence we may associate to each derivation, for instance, the average of the costs of the involved productions.
 We could also associate with each production its degree of sharpness or truth, as in multi-valued logics, using bounded lattices as valuation monoids.
 Thereby, we can associate to each word over the underlying alphabet $\Sigma$ such a value (real number, element of a lattice, etc.) indicating its total cost or degree of truth, and any function from $\Sigma^*$ into the value set is called a quantitative language or series.
 Note that by the usual identification of sets with $\{0,1\}\,$-valued functions, classical languages arise as particular quantitative languages.